 What is craniosacral therapy?

-Craniosacral therapy (CST) is a treatment that works with the natural and unique rhythms of the fluid contained within the cranium, spine, sacrum (a triangular bone at the base of the spine).
+Craniosacral therapy (CST) is a treatment that works with the natural and unique rhythms of the fluid contained within the cranium and spine – including the sacrum (the triangular bone at the base of the spine).
 Using a hands-on technique, a therapist monitors those natural rhythms in an effort to find and correct tension throughout your body.
 The therapist then uses a light touch to facilitate connective tissue release and movement of craniosacral fluid, which flows between the cranium, spine, and sacrum, thereby relieving pain.

 Receiving Craniosacral Therapy is a very relaxing experience, but performed while completely clothed.
 It is effective for those who cannot withstand the typical manual pressures associated with massage or physical therapy.